luxonis/depthai-docs-website/source/pages/troubleshooting.rst

 - :code:`03e7:2485` after reset (boot loader running)
 - :code:`03e7:f63b` after the application was loaded

 No :code:`/dev/video*` nodes are created.

-DepthAI implements the VSC (Vendor Specific Class) protocol and :code:`libusb` is used for communication.
+See :ref:`OAK as a webcam` if you would like to use OAK camera as a webcam.

 Intermittent Connectivity with Long (2 meter) USB3 Cables
 #########################################################